5 tips to be more productive when working from home

 1- Keep a schedule

 When it comes to staying on task, the number one thing you need is the uninterrupted focus.
 This is why it’s crucial to eliminate anything that may lead to guiding you away from your workflow.
-First things first, when you wake up in the morning it’s besest t to get straight to work.
+First things first, when you wake up in the morning it’s best to get straight to work.
 Even if moving from your bed to your desk seems initially uncomfortable, diving head first into a project as soon as you’re awake will help you make gradual progress on it throughout the day.
-Prolonged morning coffee or news break can actually translate to a sluggish day all around.
+Prolonged morning coffee or news breaks can actually translate to a sluggish day all around.

 Another note is that interruptions can easily kill your workflow, and a 15-minute phone call with a friend or family member may derail your productivity over the course of a day.
 When working from home, the best way to stay on task is to set a strict schedule.
 Stick to set hours and make sure to take breaks when you feel you need them.
 This may feel rigid, but it’ll help you be serious about your workload and get things done.